 Exploring Perth

-In the meantime I've been exploring Perth.
-Highlights of this wonderful city – well, edited highlights anyway – follow, in no particular order.
+So I worked during the week, and spent the weekends exploring Perth and its surroundings.
+Highlights of this wonderful city – well, edited highlights anyway – follow, in no particular order:

 -

-I contacted a friend of a friend called Glen, who kindly offered to put me up for a week of barbecues, golf, drinking and gambling.
-Saturday was particularly interesting; Glen, his friends and I headed out to the pub in the afternoon for a few drinks, and ended up having a bit of a flutter on the horses.
-A hell of a lot of pubs in Australia are also bookies, with TVs around the place and a separate counter for betting: it's quite unobtrusive, and good for the bookies' business, obviously.
+When I first arrived in Perth, I contacted a friend of a friend called Glen, who kindly offered to put me up for a week of barbecues, golf, drinking and gambling.
+The Saturday I spent in his company proved to be particularly interesting; Glen, his friends and I headed out to the pub in the afternoon for a few drinks, and ended up having a bit of a flutter on the horses.
+A lot of pubs in Australia are also bookies, with sports-friendly TVs dotted around the place and a separate counter for betting; it's quite unobtrusive, and good for the bookies' business, obviously.
 Anyway, three of us – Glen, Rick and me – went in for a tiny flutter, putting A$2 each into something called a trifecta (which I didn't understand at all) where we each picked a horse from the same race, and if those three were the first three across the line, ignoring the ordering of the three, we'd win.

-Incredibly, considering our state of mind after the preceding week, our second race (of three) came up: we picked the first three in the race, and our A$6 bet won us A$365!
+Incredibly our second race (of three) came up; we'd accidentally picked the first three in the race, and our A$6 bet won us a whopping A$365!
 I couldn't believe it, but when I got handed A$100 cash and we still had a drinking pot of A$65 between us, I soon got the hang of it.
 It was typical beginner's luck – I don't bet, even on the Grand National, and I was the one who filled in the winning slip.
 After a win like that, how could we fail to celebrate?

 But that was just the beginning.
 Gradually everyone left the pub to go home for supper except for the three of us, so Glen rang up his mate Tyler to see what he was up to.
 It turned out he was off to play cards at this bloke's house, and we could come along if we wanted, just bring the beer.
 Red rag to a bull...

-I don't know much about cards, but I remember pontoon from way back, and luckily that was the game, not poker, which I don't understand at all.
+I don't know much about cards, but I remembered the rules of blackjack from way back, and luckily that was the game rather than poker, which I don't understand at all.
 The three of us who won on the horses were there, with Whitey (the guy who owned the house) and a bloke called Digger.
-I'd have been quite intimidated if I hadn't been so pissed, and I'd was a bit concerned when I came away with A$75 more than I arrived with, but nobody seemed to mind that I was looking suspiciously like a hustler.
+I'd have been quite intimidated if I hadn't been so merry, and I was a bit concerned when I came away with A$75 more than I arrived with, but nobody seemed to mind that I was looking suspiciously like a hustler.
 When we left at 4am, I'd managed to drink all night, eat a huge pizza, and still come out about A$150 up on the whole day.
-I couldn't complain...
+I couldn't believe it...

 -

-On quite a few occasions I visited Kings Park, a luscious botanic garden that overlooks the centre of Perth, with a breathtaking vista of gleaming skyscrapers, the deep blue Swan River, and the greenery of Perth's trees, all laid out at your feet.
-One particularly memorable visit involved an afternoon of sitting under a gum tree, writing articles, followed by a deep red sunset that lit up the skyscrapers in the weirdest way (as Kings Park is to the west of Perth, I was between the sun and the city).
-Slowly the city lights came on, and within an hour the view was a stunning city at night.
-It was stunning.
+On quite a few occasions I visited Kings Park, a luscious botanical garden that overlooks the centre of Perth, with a breathtaking vista of gleaming skyscrapers, the deep blue Swan River, and the greenery of Perth's trees, all laid out at your feet.
+One particularly memorable visit involved an afternoon of sitting under a gum tree, writing articles, followed by a deep red sunset that lit up the skyscrapers in the weirdest way – as Kings Park is to the west of Perth, I was between the sun and the city.
+Slowly the city lights came on, and within an hour the view has turned into a classic cityscape by night.
+It was really rather memorable.

 -